thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Managing Life Transition</b></font><a name="life"></a>
 <font size="4"> <br>Learn practical pointers and tips to cope with potential anxieties about ageing and retirement.
-Take care of your mental and physical well-being to enjoy the golden years of your life. </font>
+Take care of your mental and physical well-being to enjoy the golden years of your life.<br></font>
 <table>
        <col width="70%">
             <col width="30%">